javor454/the-go-programming-language/README.md

 ## Performance tips
 - keeping pointers to short-lived objects inside long-lived objects (global vars) will prevent GC to reclaim the short-lived objects
+- because strings are immutable, building up strings incrementally can involve a lot of allocation and copying
+  - its more efficient to use `bytes.Buffer`
+- string x []byte conversion
+  - converting string to []byte allocates new byte array holding a copy of the bytes of s and yielding a sice that references that whole array
+  - converting []byte to string also makes a copy

 ## Best practices
 - successful execution path of code should not be indented